audoh/symfony-collection-type-manager/README.md

 ### Special 'reserved' classes

-This plugin uses the two class names `collection_adder` and `collection_deleter` to identify existing add and delete buttons, which you should avoid using within the parent element.
-This applies even when you use custom button prototypes.
+This plugin uses the two class names `collection_adder` and `collection_deleter` to identify existing add and delete buttons, which you should avoid using within the parent element for anything except add and delete buttons.